f-rousset/SI_InfusionMS/README.txt

 Scripts that can be used to reproduce the simulations are provides in directories toyTests/ and diy2inf_simuls/ .
 These directories themselves contain nested subdirectories.
-Each terminal subsdirectory corresponds to a a simulation scenario.
+Each terminal subsdirectory corresponds to a simulation scenario.
 Files from parent directories should be copied in a terminal subdirectory in order to reproduce simulations for the corresponding simulation scenario.
 In particular, the two 'generic_workflow.R' files are each a master script file whose execution depends